eclipse-che/che/wsmaster/che-core-api-devfile/README.md

 ### Supported Tool types
-There is currently four types of tools supported.
+There are currently four types of tools supported.
 There is two simpler types, such as `cheEditor` and `chePlugin` and two more complex - `kubernetes` (or `openshift`) and `dockerimage`.
 Please note that all tools inside single devfile must have unique names.
 Detailed tool types explanation below: